kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

     ```

 1. If you want a custom name for your Kubeflow deployment, set the
    `DEPLOYMENT_NAME` environment variable.
+The deployment name must be
+   **4-20 characters** in length.
 Note that the name must be the same
    as the one you use in later steps of this tutorial when configuring the
    **redirect URI** for the OAuth client credentials.
 If you don't set this
    environment variable, your deployment gets the default name of `kubeflow`: